Wildlife & Nature

 Take another scenic route by meeting the locals on the water.
-Tidelands Nature Center offers guided kayak tours of Jekyll Island’s tidal creeks, where you’ll have the chance to see pelicans and terns as they dive for their dinner, herons, and egrets feeding along the banks, and even the occasional manatee.
+Take a kayak tour of Jekyll Island’s tidal creeks, where you’ll have the chance to see pelicans and terns as they dive for their dinner, herons, and egrets feeding along the banks, and even the occasional manatee.
 When you’re back on dry land, head to the center’s hands-on exhibits to meet alligators, snakes, crabs, and more, or head off to your next kayaking spot.

 Finding Golden Isles Wildlife

 There are plenty of nature-inspired tours or nature and wildlife trip ideas for travelers looking to learn more about Golden Isles wildlife as well, but you can always explore the area on your own.